Jaseempk/kuri_web/PostCreationShare-Mobile-Bug-Analysis.md

 # PostCreationShare Modal Mobile Positioning Bug - Failed Attempts Documentation

 ## Problem Description
-The PostCreationShare modal appears displaced to the right and off-screen on mobile devices after market creation.
-The modal is only partially visible (top-left corner) in the bottom-right area of the mobile screen, requiring users to zoom out significantly to see the full modal.
+**CRITICAL MOBILE BUG**: The PostCreationShare modal is completely invisible on mobile devices after market creation.
+The modal is displaced so far to the bottom-right that it's entirely outside the mobile viewport.
+Users see nothing - no modal, no indication of success.
+The modal only becomes visible when zooming out to an extreme level (far beyond normal page zoom) where it appears as a tiny displaced element in the bottom-right corner of a massively zoomed-out view.
+This makes the post-creation flow completely unusable on mobile devices.

 ## Screenshots
 - Original bug: `/Users/jasim/Desktop/Screenshot 2025-08-16 at 11.39.40 AM.png`